-Science is the cornerstone of the patent-pending Minnesota Executive Function Scale.
+Science is the cornerstone of the patented Minnesota Executive Function Scale.
 Founded at the University of Minnesota and funded by the National Institutes of Health, Reflection Sciences already has a long history of scientific success.
 With this support we have created the only early learning readiness assessment measuring Executive Function that can be used with children as young as two.
 Supported by our founders, Stephanie Carlson, Ph.D. and Phil Zelazo, Ph.D., we continue to make breakthroughs in this important field.

 Why Reflection Sciences

 Our patented MEFS™ early learning and kindergarten readiness assessment tool is based on state-of-the-art research and provides accurate and actionable information for all learners.

 Anyone with limited training can administer the MEFS™ App

 The MEFS™ App can be given to students before they even begin in your classroom

 The MEFS™ App does not require weeks of observation